Basics: An example workflow

 SAMPLES = ["A", "B"]

-Later, we will learn about more sophisticated ways like config files.
-But for now, this is enough so that we can add the following rule to our Snakefile:
+Later, we will learn about more sophisticated ways to do this, like config files, but for now, this is enough.
+Add the following rule to our Snakefile:

 rule bcftools_call: